PrathameshPawar119/shaadi-admin/README.md

 ## Steps -

 1. Start Apache and MySQL from your Xampp Control panel
-2. open PHPMyadmin and create database named - 'shaadi-admin'
+2. open PHPMyadmin and create database named - 'shaadi_admin'
 3. Clone this project in Xampp/htdocs folder
 4. Open project in command panel
 5. put Following commands one by one -